neemzy/patchwork/README.md

 Config parameters are read from YAML files read from `app/config/settings`, the best practice being to define one file per environment (see above) that all include and extend a `common.yml` file if required.

-It will then all be available through `$app['config']`, adding an array dimension for every configuration level :
+It will then all be available through `$app['config']`, adding an array dimension for every configuration level:

 ```yaml
 toto: